edgarfinn/Redux-Basic-Reference/README.md

   - A mapDispatchToProps function takes ```dispatch``` as an argument, and returns an invocation of ```bindActionCreators```, which takes an object representing your action creators as the first argument, and ```dispatch``` as the second argument.

-    Any action creators passed into the ```bindActionCreators``` function will be appear in the container's props.
+    Any action creators passed into the ```bindActionCreators``` function will appear in the container's props.

   - The Connect function essentially connects a react component to the redux store.
 It does not modify the component, but returns a new, connected component class for you to use, which is your **container**.